 Allow our expert contract lawyers to draft your franchise’s franchise agreements.
-German law allows for non-negotiable franchise agreements, and standard agreements have advantages for franchisors who wish to have the same terms and conditions for all franchisees.
+German law allows for non-negotiable franchise agreements, and standard contracts have advantages for franchisors who wish to have the same terms and conditions for all franchisees.

-Such franchise agreements must be valid under German law and apply with the requirements for “general terms and conditions” as they are subject to statutory laws under §§ 305-310 BGB.
-The terms and conditions within the franchise agreement should be clear and reasonable, as unclarity can cause difficulties in the event of future legal disputes, and reasonableness applies in situations such as the limiting of liability in different circumstances.
+Such franchise agreements must be valid under German law and apply the requirements for “general terms and conditions” as they are subject to statutory regulations under §§ 305-310 BGB.
+The terms and conditions within the franchise agreement should be clear and reasonable, as unclarity can cause difficulties in future legal disputes, and reasonableness applies in situations such as limiting liability in different circumstances.

-Our German lawyers will analyse your franchise agreements’ requirements and provide clear counsel regarding what is allowed under German law and the risks involved with certain decisions.
-Once we have established the requirements of the franchise alongside its goals and characteristics, our expert team will appropriately draft the franchise agreements.
+Our German lawyers will analyse your franchise agreements’ requirements and provide straightforward counsel regarding what is allowed under German law and the risks involved with certain decisions.
+Once we have established the needs of the franchise alongside its goals and characteristics, our expert team will appropriately draft the franchise agreements.